Understanding by-products in cat and dog food

 When compared with other ingredients commonly used in pet food, by-products aren’t only incredibly nutritious, they’re also more sustainable as they do not compete with human food production.
 The use of by-products in pet food is therefore essential for the future sustainability of the pet food industry.
 It not only minimises waste, but also prevents increased pressure on livestock production, which has an impact on the environment and enables us to avoid competition with the human food chain.

-To help veterinarians successfully manage dogs suffering from refractory Adverse Food Reaction (AFR), for example, Royal Canin created an innovative nutritional solution using feathers as protein source.
-This development avoids a reliance competing with human food sources for protein, meaning there is much less wasted in landfills, and we help contribute to global food security.
+To help veterinarians successfully manage dogs suffering from refractory Adverse Food Reaction (AFR), for example, Royal Canin created an innovative nutritional solution using feathers as a protein source.
+This development avoids a reliance on competing with human food sources for protein, meaning there is much less wasted in landfills, and we help contribute to global food security.

-As an environmentally conscientious company, we are committed to continuing our investments in such research and product development.
+As an environmentally conscious company, we are committed to continuing our investments in such research and product development.
 Work such as this allows us to take advantage of the nutritional values provided by by-products.

 Understanding by-products on pet food labels